mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 > - Each host has four devices numbered 0 to 3 and four devices numbered 4 to 7 deployed on two different networks.
 During training of 2 or 4 devices, the devices must be connected and clusters cannot be created across networks.
 > - The server hardware architecture and operating system require the symmetrical multi-processing (SMP) mode.

-The sample code for calling the HCCL as follows:
+The sample code for calling the HCCL is as follows:

 ```python
 import os